What Holiness Will I Bring?

 Richard Osler

-Richard Osler is part of the vibrant poetry community on Southern Vancouver Island.
+Richard Osler was part of the vibrant poetry community on Southern Vancouver Island.
 After a career as a journalist, CBC Morningside national business columnist and money manager, Quadra Books published his first full length poetry collection, Hyaena Season, in 2016.
-He has led writer’s poetry workshops in Italy, the U.S. and Canada.
-And he has been active as a poetry therapist in the addictions recovery community on the Island since 2009.
+He led writer’s poetry workshops in Italy, the U.S. and Canada.
+And he was active as a poetry therapist in the addictions recovery community on the Island since 2009.

 “I say to the world / be my open mouth,” writes Richard Osler.
 A soulful poet, he teaches us how, despite everything, to stay endlessly in love with the world.
 “When I trust words / they become / skilled informers,” he says, “my own face now wise with the news / of death inside of me,” he says, speaking to us from the condition of fourth stage cancer, but still insisting on revealing to us this “art of knowing / and being known.”
 This insistence is generosity.
 What do we learn?
 We learn to live passionately, intently, with a fire of clarifying search.
 We learn poetry is a spiritual discipline, the kind in which the world is our friend.
 The world is sayable.
 The soul exists.
 The search is ongoing.
 And music lives in the hands.